d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 The `empty` method just grabs some memory and hands us back a matrix without setting the values of any of its entries.
 This is very efficient but it means that the entries can have any form of values, including very big ones!
 But typically, we'll want our matrices initialized.

 Commonly, we want one of all zeros.
 For objects with more than two dimensions mathematicians don't have special names - they simply call them tensors.
-To create one with all elements set to 0 a shape of (2, 3, 4) we use
+To create one with all elements set to 0 and a shape of (2, 3, 4) we use

 ```{.python .input  n=4}
 nd.zeros((2, 3, 4))
 ```

-Just like in numpy, creating tensors with each element being 1 works via
+Just like in NumPy, creating tensors with each element being 1 works via

 ```{.python .input  n=5}
 nd.ones((2, 3, 4))